rogeriozambon/http-protection/README.md

 ### Deflect middleware

 You can define a several options for this middleware.
-It protecting against Denial-of-service attacks.
+It protects against Denial-of-service attacks.

 Option | Description | Default value | Type
 ------ | ----------- | ------------- | ----